01.Bargain basement laptops

 How we test

 - Display evaluation (15%)

-Includes an expert assessment of connectors, design flaws/advantages, overall style, mobility and evaluation of security and manuals.
+assessment includes an expert assessment of connectors, design flaws/advantages, overall style, mobility and evaluation of security and manuals.
 All ease of use evaluation is conducted under the laptop's native operating system.

-assessment starts with each battery being conditioned to achieve optimum life, then tested under both light- and heavy-usage scenarios.
+assessment starts with each battery is conditioned to achieve optimum life, then tested under both light- and heavy-usage scenarios.
 For the heavy usage test, the power management features are set to maximum performance and screen brightness to 100%, with Wi-Fi turned on and connected to a network.
 For light usage testing, the power management features are set to the most economical setting, with screen brightness at 50% and Wi-Fi turned off.

 testing includes benchmarking each laptop using a variety of software tools.
 These measure various aspects of CPU performance, memory performance and memory bandwidth, video performance, 3D graphics and storage speed.
 The benchmarking software is designed to measure performance under a variety of simulated workloads.

 takes into account colour, glare, and surface reflections, plus angles of view.